arunkumarkurpati/arunkumarkurpati/README.md

 - SARS-CoV-2 variant analysis and outcomes using retrospective datasets (AHRQ and public genomic databases).
 - Genomics and multi-omics approaches in neurodegenerative disorders for biomarker discovery and risk stratification.
-- Bridging molecular biology, forensic genomics, and medical informatics to support translational research and healthcare decision-making.
+- Bridging molecular biology, forensic genomics, and medical informatics to support translational research.

 ---